dsgrid/dsgrid/docs/source/how_tos/filter_a_query.rst

 filtered is the dimension record table. ``DimensionFilterBetweenColumnOperatorModel`` assumes that the table is the load data dataframe with time-series information.

+.. note:: Whenever multiple filters are provided in an array dsgrid performs an ``and`` across all filters.

 1. Filter the table where a dimension column matches an expression.
 This example filters the geography dimension by selecting only data where the county matches the ID ``06037`` (Los Angeles, CA).
 This is equivalent to ``column == "06037"``.
 You can use any mathematical operator.

+.. note:: All values for dimensions in the filters must be strings.

 .. tabs::